- Egyptian history and chronology

 埃及考古十三讲 – Lectures on the Archaeology of Ancient Egypt.
 Chinese Academy of Social Sciences – Institute of Archaeology.
 Beijing 2017 (pp. 127-285; c.
 50% of the entire book)

-Thomas Schneider and Christine Johnston (eds.): Ancient Egypt and the Environment.
+Thomas Schneider and Christine Johnston (eds.): The Gift of the Nile?
+Ancient Egypt and the Environment.
 Manifesto and Proceedings from the Symposium “Gift of the Nile?
 Ancient Egypt and the Environment” (UBC, April 3, 2017).
-Tucson: University of Arizona Egyptian Expedition.
+Forthcoming for: Tucson: University of Arizona Egyptian Expedition.
+120,000 words, 500 pp.

 Peter Der Manuelian and Thomas Schneider (eds.): Towards a New History of the Old Kingdom.
 Perspectives on the Pyramid Age.
 Proceedings of the Conference at Harvard University, April 26th, 2012.
 Harvard Egyptological Studies 1.
 Leiden/New York: Brill 2015, vii, 529 pp., illustr.